bluegreen-labs/weahtr_guides/README.md

 ### GIMP settings

-For this plug-in to work you will need a recent GIMP version (2.10), and the flatpak version of GIMP when using linux (to ensure python 2.7 support).
+For this plug-in to work you will need a recent GIMP version 3.
 To activate the plug-in, open the GIMP preferences using the `Edit - Preferences` menu and enter the `Folders - Plug-ins` section.
-Add the directory where the `weahtr_guides.py` file is located to the list of directories. and restart GIMP.
+Add the directory where the `weahtr_guides` folder is located to the list of directories (you can copy the folder to a dedicated GIMP plugin folder) and restart GIMP.

 ![](preferences.png)